An Introduction to Probabilistic Programming: A First Probabilistic Program

 \begin{anglican}[mathescape,caption={The beta-Bernoulli model as a probabilistic program},label=example:beta-binomial-anglican] (let [prior (beta a b) x (sample prior) likelihood (bernoulli x) y 1] (observe likelihood y) x)) \end{anglican}

-This program is written in the Lisp dialect we will use throughout, and which we will define in glorious detail in the next chapter.
-Evaluating this program performs the same inference as described mathematically before, specifically to characterize the distribution on the return value \ang{x} that is conditioned on the observed value \ang{y}.
-The details of what this program means and how this is done form the majority of the remainder of this tutorial.
+This program is written in the Lisp dialect we will use throughout, and which we will explain in glorious detail in the next chapter.
+For those completely new to functional programming languages this kind of syntax can be confusing at first.
+We will discuss many reasons why we chose this kind of language anyway later in the book.